d-e-h-i-o/insuranceAPI/README.md

 # insuranceAPI
 This is an insurance recommendation API.
-A user can register, login, logout, and post questionaire data, for which you will get a set of insurance reccomendation as response.
+A user can register, login, logout, and post questionaire data, for which he will get a set of insurance reccomendation as response.

 ## API usage